The advocacy series is a four-part webinar series designed to help you:

 Communicating with our representatives is one way to start advocating for the issues we care about.
 But sometimes it's hard to know who to reach out to.
 Constituents in our states can find their legislators' information at the below links

 Different types of registration may have different deadlines, but many are the third Friday preceding an election.
+There are no regular statewide elections in Nebraska this year but you may have school board or other ballot measures on which to vote.

 Registration applications must be received at least 25 days prior to an election in order to participate in that election.
+To vote in the election on November 18, 2025, registration applications must be received by October 24, 2025.